 With a Finder window active, click Go > Connect to Server (CMD+K) and type smb://bin.emerson.edu.
-Authenticate, and if the option is available, designate the domain as EMERSON.
-You will be presented with a number of shares to connect to.
+Authenticate with your school credentials.
+If the option is available, designate the domain as EMERSON.
+You will see a number of shares to which to connect.

-Open a Run prompt or Explorer and type \\bin.emerson.edu.
-Authenticate, and if the option is available, designate the domain as EMERSON.
-You will be presented with a number of shares to connect to.
+Open the Run Command Box in File Explorer (WIN+R) and search \\bin.emerson.edu.
+Authenticate with your school credentials.
+If the option is available, designate the domain as EMERSON.
+You will see a number of shares to which to connect.

-All Faculty and Staff Home Directories - Mount to view the personal directories of Faculty and Staff that you have access to.
+All Faculty and Staff Home Directories – Faculty and Staff go here to use their individual personal directory or to view the personal directories of Faculty and Staff that they have access to.

-All Students Home Directories - Mount to view the personal directories of Students that you have access to.
+All Students Home Directories - Students go here to use their individual personal directory, or to view the personal directories of Faculty and Staff that they have access to.

 Departments - Contains large file archival data for specific departments.

-Organizations – Contains large video files and archive data for specific campus organizations.
+Organizations – Contains large file videos and archival data for specific campus organizations.

 Sienna - The Journalism department's storage point for use with Sienna, the play-to-air Asset Management system.

-Note that the Isilon can still be contacted from all spaces across campus, but not all spaces have the wiring necessary for high-speed video editing.
+Bin is accessible by any lab computer, desktop, or laptop connected to Emerson’s Boston campus network.
+Note that while Bin is accessible from all across the campus, not all spaces have the wiring needed for high-speed video editing.

-Is the Isilon system backed up?
+Is Bin backed up?
 Is my data protected?

-Can I access the system from off-campus or over the web?
-What about over FTP?
+Can I access Bin from off-campus or over the web?

-I need my quota increased for a project (BFA, MFA, Practicum, etc.).
+I need my quota increased.
 Who do I contact?

-I need access to my student/professor/partner’s Isilon directory, or I need a special directory or share set up.
+I need access to a student/professor/partner’s Bin directory.
 Who do I contact?

 Please have both parties e-mail firstname.lastname@example.org, both confirming the request.